cragrim/StardewValleyOmniFARMfork/Release/readme.md

  - Tillable and plantable area
  - Seeds only work for current season
  - Small stream where you can refill watering can
- - There has been a cave in so you need to clear it before using the space
  - The farm cave does not need SMAPI or OmniFarm to be installed to work

 ![Farmcave screenshot from inside tiDE](/Release/ExpandedFarmCave.png?raw=true "Optional larger farm cave")